 Ensure to select the appropriate colour space and bit depth.
 I primarily work in Adobe RGB, and 16-bit.
 The 16-bit selection is crucial to this example due to the subsequent steps in the tutorial.

 Upon pressing OK and opening the image in the editor, you will notice a unique symbol in the lower right of the layer thumbnail in your Layers Palette, indicating the layer is a Smart Object.

 Now, activate your colour proofing and gamut warning, and select the colour profile you wish to proof to.

 In this instance, I am proofing to a Lambda + FujiFlex Profile.

-You will probably get this dialog:
+You may encounter this dialog:

-Go to Don’t Rasterise.
+Select Don’t Rasterise.
 If you rasterise, you will lose your smart object.

 Now if you wanted to make further changes to your RAW conversion, you can, just double click in the smart object again and can make as many changes as you like (e.g white balance, shadow recovery etc), without affecting the LAB curves layer you adjusted.
-This is great, since _without using smart objects, you would have had to go back to your original RAW file and re-convert it, and then do the LAB adjustments all over agai_n.
+This is great, since _without using smart objects, you would have had to go back to your original RAW file and re-convert it, and then do the LAB adjustments all over again.